Stanxxy/CS6380Project1/out/production/CS6380Project1/README.md

   - others - set ( non children )
   - parent - int / string
   - termination - boolean ( for node terminate or not )
-  - inbox - BlockingQueue ( for message receiving )
+  - inbox - LinkedBlockingQueue ( for message receiving )
   - barrier - Barrier ( synchronizer provided externally to sync message processing, message sending and everything )

-  * round_lock - Lock ( )
+  * terminatedNeighbor - Set ( The neighbour that is ready to terminate);
+  * receivedREJsFrom - Set (buffer for counting acks in each round)
+  * receivedACKsFrom - Set (buffer for counting rejs in each round)

 - Constructor: (int/string processId, List\<int\> neighbours) -> None
   // Initialize the process and do
 - run() -> None
   // the flood procedure for each process, start the outer while loop Util functions
-- waitToStart() -> None
+- waitToStartRound() -> None
-  // wait to start one round by
+  // wait to start one round.
+Could start or kill the process
-- Comparison ( mailbox: Set ) -> int/string
+- compareId () -> None
   // compare the current stored id with the discovered maximum id from explore messages.
-Also return the greatest id
+Update parent if necessary
-- setResponse () -> None
+- sendResponse () -> None
-  // response to all neighbours with ack or rej
+  // send acks to parents and rejects to all other neighbours
-- explore () -> None ( messagesReceived )
+- explore () -> None
-  // send explore messages to all neighbours
+  // send explore messages to all neighbours with its own id and maximum id a process knows

+* collect response -> None
+  // update the children and siblinig set

-- checkIfTerminate () -> boolean
+- checkTerminate () -> boolean
   // check if terminated
 - checkIfLeader () -> boolean
   // check if leader
-- setUpLeader () -> None
+- run () -> None
-  // create or receive the leader message and pass it to children ( if the worker could ). for the leader it would simply pass the message to children and only receive the start command from master thread.

-Message

-Fields:

-- Type string ( specific type of the message )
+  // run the process

+Type (enum class):

 - XPL - explore ( the message with maxi-id )
 - ACK - ack message ( if sender is parent )
 - REJ - reject message ( if sender is not parent )
-  - LDB - broadcast leader to all follower ( if flood finished )
+- LDB - broadcast leader to all follower ( if flood finished. _This is originally designed but was finally deprecated_ )
 - BGN - begin one round ( sent by master to worker for begin of one round )
 - END - end one round ( sent by worker to master for report end of a round )
 - TMN - tell other process current process terminated ( confirm message to terminate the flood )
 - FIN - kill all process ( sent by master to worker )

+Message

+Fields:

+- type - Type ( specific type of the message )

 - senderId - int/string ( the UID of sender process )
 - infoId - int/string ( the info ID could be various meaning )
   - parent ID ( when sent terminate to master )
   - max-id ( when doing exploration )

-Utils
+Process:

-- sendMessage ( process: Process, message: Message ) -> None
+- putInMessage ( message: Message ) -> None
-  // send single message
+  // put in a message into the inbox of a process
-- broadcastMessage ( receivers: Set, message: Message ) -> None
+- broadcast ( processSet: Set, message: Message ) -> None
   // send message to a set of processes

-- constructGraph (List\<List\<int\>\>) -> Map
-  // create a map represent the
+* start -> None // start the thread logic
+* run -> None // run as a separate thread

 ## Comments:

-- Sennan:
-  - In the version of Sharayu he keeps the round value in each process while I think we don't have to do that
-  * We could add one round of leader broad casting